riganti/dotvvm-docs/Pages/concepts/diagnostics-and-profiling/application-insights.md

 First, you need to install *Application Insights* into your ASP.NET project.
 You can do this in the _Visual Studio Solution Explorer_ window.

-> Follow this guide: [Set up Application Insights for your ASP.NET website](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-asp-net) to add Applitaction Insights into your project.
+> Follow this guide: [Set up Application Insights for your ASP.NET website](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-asp-net) to add Application Insights into your project.

 After the Application Insights are installed, run the following command in the _Package Manager Console_ window: